10 Best Vanguard Funds to Hold for the Long-Term

 Retired investors make a common mistake with long-term investing by thinking of themselves as "short-term investors."
 Although they might be making withdrawals to supplement their retirement income, they may easily have a life expectancy of more than 10 years in retirement.
 For example, the average life expectancy in the U.S. is about 78 years.

 If you retire at 65, you still have 13 years to invest.
 Depending upon your sources of income and your overall financial picture, you'll need to invest at least a portion of your retirement assets in long-term investments, such as stock mutual funds.

 Choosing the Right Funds for Your Needs

 The best long-term investments for most investors generally consist of stock mutual funds, especially index funds.
-It doesn't make much sense, though, to invest in stock mutual funds unless an investor has at least three years before starting withdrawals.

 Index funds also make smart choices for long-term investing.
 Vanguard's index funds are among the most popular holdings for long-term investors and have attracted such a large amount of investor assets that Vanguard Investments has become the largest mutual fund company in the world.

 Vanguard index funds make smart choices for long-term investing because index funds are passively managed and have lower expense ratios than actively-managed funds.
 Also, since the expense ratios for index funds are so low, they offer a long-term advantage for performance.